lmas/lmas.github.io/src/blog/2022-07-14_quotes/index.md

 ---
 title: Quotes
 date: 2022-07-15
-abstract: List of engineering and/or optimistic quotes by other people.
+abstract: List of engineering and optimistic quotes by other people.
 banner: ./banner.jpg
 banner-alt:
 banner-author: capnsnap